rwsite/updatepulse-server/README.md

 Name                                     | Description
 ---------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Private API Keys (Package API)           | Multiple values ; creating a key required a "Package Key ID" used to identify the package key.<br>Used to sign requests to obtain tokens for package administration operations (browse, read, edit, add, delete) and obtaining signed URLs of package.<br>The Package Key ID must contain only numbers, letters, `-` and `_`.<br>**WARNING: Keep these keys secret, do not share any of them with customers!**
+Private API Keys (Package API)           | Multiple values; creating a key required a "Package Key ID" used to identify the package key.<br>Used to sign requests to obtain tokens for package administration operations (browse, read, edit, add, delete) and obtaining signed URLs of package.<br>The Package Key ID must contain only numbers, letters, `-` and `_`.<br>**WARNING: Keep these keys secret, do not share any of them with customers!**
 IP Whitelist (Package API)               | Multiple values.<br>List of IP addresses and/or CIDRs of remote sites authorized to use the Package Private API (one IP address or CIDR per line).<br>Leave blank to accept any IP address (not recommended).
-Private API Keys (License API)	         | Multiple values ; creating a key required a "License Key ID" used to identify the package key.<br>Used to sign requests to obtain tokens for license administration operations (browse, read, edit, add, delete).<br>The License Key ID must contain only numbers, letters, `-` and `_`.<br>**WARNING: Keep these keys secret, do not share any of them with customers!**
+Private API Keys (License API)	         | Multiple values; creating a key required a "License Key ID" used to identify the package key.<br>Used to sign requests to obtain tokens for license administration operations (browse, read, edit, add, delete).<br>The License Key ID must contain only numbers, letters, `-` and `_`.<br>**WARNING: Keep these keys secret, do not share any of them with customers!**
 IP Whitelist (License API)               | Multiple values.<br>List of IP addresses and/or CIDRs of remote sites authorized to use the License Private API (one IP address or CIDR per line).<br>Leave blank to accept any IP address (not recommended).
-Webhook                                  | Multiple values ; creating a Webhook requires a "Payload URL", a `secret-key`, and a list of events.<br>Webhooks are event notifications sent to arbitrary URLs at next cronjob (within 1 minute after the event occurs with a server cron configuration schedule to execute every minute).
-The event is sent along with a payload of data for third party services integration.<br>To allow the recipients to authenticate the notifications, the payload is signed with a `secret-key` secret key using the `sha256` algorithm ; the resulting hash is made available in the `X-UpdatePulse-Signature-256` header.<br>**The `secret-key` must be at least 16 characters long, ideally a random string.**<br>The payload is sent in JSON format via a `POST` request.<br>**WARNING: Only add URLs you trust!**
+Webhook                                  | Multiple values; creating a Webhook requires a "Payload URL", a `secret-key`, and a list of events.<br>Webhooks are event notifications sent to arbitrary URLs at next cronjob (within 1 minute after the event occurs with a server cron configuration schedule to execute every minute).
+The event is sent along with a payload of data for third party services integration.<br>To allow the recipients to authenticate the notifications, the payload is signed with a `secret-key` secret key using the `sha256` algorithm; the resulting hash is made available in the `X-UpdatePulse-Signature-256` header.<br>**The `secret-key` must be at least 16 characters long, ideally a random string.**<br>The payload is sent in JSON format via a `POST` request.<br>**WARNING: Only add URLs you trust!**

 ## Performances